 11. Jet lubrication

-The position of the nozzle should be placed between the inner ring and the center of the cage.
+The lubricant must be sprayed into the bearing using high pressure.
+The nozzle should be positioned between the inner ring and the center of the cage.

-6 selection principles of lubrication methods
+Selection principles of lubrication methods